 Well no, we are not talking about the new iPhone X, not right away at least.
 We talk to you about a car because it’s been a while since we’ve talked about it, and when you’re in the electrical field, it’s even more fun.
-We already talked about the electric BMW i8, but today we are switching from German to go with the unveiling this morning of the Mercedes-Benz Concept EQA, its first all-electric concept car in its segment of compact cars.
+Today we are switching talking about the unveiling of the Mercedes-Benz Concept EQA, its first all-electric concept car in its segment of compact cars.

 What is good in concept vehicles like the EQA and which is a bit flat too, is precisely the concept.
 Often, we find it a shame not to have it right away on the road, but we can also see this as a positive.
 To see Mercedes-Benz (excluding the smart) make an all-electric concept car while no electric vehicle in the range is electric in Canada (the B-Class is available in electric version in the US) is quite surprising.
 I imagine this is an indication of where most luxury builders are going, and this is probably due to Tesla and its all-electric fleet.
 But also, the concept cars allow us to see some innovations that will come on the next vehicles of the range, and sometimes faster than is believed.

 “Our electric initiative is gathering pace: by 2022 Mercedes-Benz Cars will have launched more than ten all-electric vehicles on the market.
 And the Mercedes-Benz Concept EQA proves that we are serious about introducing electric mobility throughout the portfolio.”
 Dr Dieter Zetsche, CEO of Daimler AG and Head of Mercedes-Benz Cars

 Let’s start with the light of the Mercedes-Benz Concept EQA.